danger

 Leave Quotas Upon Recall

-Recalled employees are entitled to accrue and use leave quotas immediately upon rehire and are not required to exhaust the eligibility period pursuant to the Administrative Rules or their bargaining agreement.
-Any sick leave accruals carried on the books at the time of separation will be reinstated.
-Dependent Care leave hours are part of the employee’s total sick leave accruals so upon recall the employee will be eligible for up to 104 hours of dependent care leave, depending on the total number of hours of sick leave reinstated.
-If an employee is recalled within the same calendar year, the number of available dependent care hours will be reduced by any hours previously used in the year.
+Recalled employees are entitled to accrue and use leave quotas, including sick leave accrued at time of separation immediately upon rehire and are not required to exhaust the eligibility period pursuant to the Administrative Rules or their bargaining agreement.
 Upon recall, the employee will be credited with three Personal Holidays unless they are recalled during the same calendar year in which they separated.
-If that is the case, the employee will not receive any additional personal holidays for the year.
+If that occurs, the employee will not receive additional personal holidays in that year.

 Historical notes